 - Capacity Building in the field of higher education

-GMCI office will take the necessary steps in the department of your choice and the department will consider how the visit fits with their plan of work and academic timetables.
-Take due notice that we can receive teaching staff during all year, excluding holidays season- Christmas, Easter and July/August.
+GMCI will take the necessary steps in the department of your choice and the department will consider how the visit fits with their plan of work and academic timetables.
+We can receive teaching staff throughout the all year, excluding holiday seasons, such as Christmas, Easter and Summer.

 Check with your home university which documents they will need to certify your exchange.